 Preventative Care Veterinarian

-When your pet first comes into our office, we recommend that he or she is given a full physical examination, so that we can establish a baseline against which to compare any and all changes related to his or her health.
-This initial examination should be followed up with regularly recurring checkups.
-We generally recommend that both cats and dogs receive a checkup at least once per year.
+When your pet first comes into our office, we recommend that he or she be given a full physical examination.
+This will allow us to establish a baseline against which to compare any changes related to their health.
+This initial examination should be followed up with regularly recurring check-ups.
+We generally recommend that both cats and dogs receive a check-up at least once per year.

-Adult dogs and cats can also become infested with these parasites, with how they acquire them varying between the different kinds of parasite.
-Therefore, it is crucial that your pet is routinely screened for parasites.
-We recommend a fecal examination is performed every year.
-Even when the fecal examinations do not show an issue, weight loss without another explanation or diarrhea can serve as sufficient evidence of parasitic infestation, and in some cases even point to a particular type of parasite.
+Adult dogs and cats can also become infected with these parasites, with how they acquire them varying between the different kinds of a parasite.
+Therefore, your pet must be routinely screened for parasites.
+We recommend a fecal examination be performed every year.
+Even when the fecal examinations do not demonstrate any issue, weight loss with no other explanation or diarrhea can serve as sufficient evidence of a parasitic infestation and even point to a particular type of parasite.
 In these cases, prophylactic deworming may be necessary.

 Blood work is required to ensure your pet’s ability to go under anesthesia safely.
-Even if there is no need for your pet to be anesthetized, blood work may be used to give your veterinarian vital information about the status of the patient’s major organs.
-Typically, blood testing should be performed yearly, or even more often in the case of senior pets.
+Even if your pet does not require anesthesia, blood work may be used to give your veterinarian vital information about the patient’s major organs’ status.
+Typically, blood testing should be performed yearly or even more often in the case of senior pets.

 As pets age, they become more vulnerable to diseases, including diabetes and kidney disease, among others.
 The best way of discovering these diseases in their early stages is with annual blood testing.
 In the absence of testing, many diseases may be well hidden by your pet.